First-Time Home Buyer Programs

 Take the first step to home ownership.

 Getting your first home doesn't have to be a difficult journey.
 Our first-time home buyer programs can help you along the way.
 Depending on your credit, how much money you can put down, whether you’ve served in the military, or how much you need to borrow, there are many programs available to help first-time home buyers.
 You can choose a first-time home buyer government program loan like an FHA loan, HomeReady loan, Home Possible loan or a VA loan, or a conventional loan.
-NASB also has a Good Neighbor Program to encourage home ownership in underserved communities.
+NASB also has a Dream Possible Home Loan offering down payment and closing cost assistance.

 Minimum loan amount of $175,000 required to apply.
 Exceptions include mortgage products for properties located within the Greater Kansas City metro and surrounding areas.
 Contact a NASB Loan Officer for more details on the specific areas and/or zip codes excluded.